simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 For example, TryHackMe offers learning paths such as "Introductory Networking" or "Web Fundamentals" that cover the fundamental concepts and techniques in a step-by-step manner.
 These paths provide a clear roadmap for beginners, allowing them to progress at their own pace and gain confidence as they complete each challenge.

-Additionally, TryHackMe provides **detailed walkthroughs**, **explanatory write-ups**, and **hints** for each challenge.
+Also, TryHackMe provides **detailed walkthroughs**, **explanatory write-ups**, and **hints** for each challenge.
 These resources are immensely valuable for beginners as they offer **guidance** and **support** throughout the learning process.
 When faced with a challenging task, users can refer to the provided materials to gain insights and overcome obstacles.

 Also, TryHackMe has an **active and helpful community** where users can engage in discussions, ask questions, and seek assistance.
 The community acts as a collaborative learning platform, allowing users to connect with like-minded individuals, share experiences, and receive guidance from more experienced members.

-By using the strengths of TryHackMe, beginners can embark on their cybersecurity journey with confidence and a clear learning path.
+By using the strengths of TryHackMe, beginners can starting their cybersecurity journey with confidence and a clear learning path.
 The structured approach, abundant guidance, and supportive community create an optimal learning environment for those who are new to cybersecurity.

 To explore the strengths of TryHackMe and start your cybersecurity learning journey, you can visit the official TryHackMe website at [https://tryhackme.com/](https://tryhackme.com/signup?referrer=5f651e437af6815dfbc2ab56).